 What LGBT travel marketing SHOULD look like

-Here’s a basic checklist to consider and confirm with yourself or your team when making an LGBT travel marketing plan:
+Here’s a basic checklist to consider and confirm with yourself or your team when making an LGBTQ travel marketing plan:

-- I’ve chosen my target market WITHIN the LGBT community.
+- I’ve chosen my target market WITHIN the LGBTQ community.

-- I’ve designed a content/campaign plan that demonstrates the normalized LGBT experience
+- I’ve designed a content/campaign plan that demonstrates the normalized LGBTQ experience

-- I’m not playing to any stereotypes — unless you’re promoting something that is LGBT-designed AND meant to celebrate something specific within the community, stay away from stereotypes
+- I’m not playing to any stereotypes — unless you’re promoting something that is LGBTQ-designed AND meant to celebrate something specific within the community, stay away from stereotypes

-- I’m going to distribute this LGBT travel marketing campaign to ad networks and channels that aren’t specifically for LGBT populations
+- I’m going to distribute this LGBTQ travel marketing campaign to ad networks and channels that aren’t specifically for LGBTQ populations

 Take the time to evaluate these four points when you’re creating marketing plans or campaigns aimed at the LGBT community.
 The best way to turn somebody off is to offend them, particularly by pigeonholing them into a stereotype.